drupal-deconstructed/drupal-7-deconstructed/18-cron.md

 @ignore_user_abort(TRUE);
 ```

 We don't want to stop the cron run if the request gets canceled, because cron really needs to run start to finish to be safe.
-That line does exactly that; it tells PHP that if the user aborts, then we will keep on trucking.
+That line does exactly that; it tells PHP that if the user aborts, then we will keep on trucking. [ignore_user_abort()](http://php.net/manual/en/function.ignore-user-abort.php) is a native PHP function that prevents PHP from aborting if the client disconnects.
+Prepending it with the [@ symbol](http://php.net/manual/en/language.operators.errorcontrol.php) causes any error messages raised by the ignore function itself to be ignored.

 ### Temporarily destroy the session